frezza-metabolomics/Liver-like_glycogen_metabolism/README.txt

 This repository contains the R code used for the metabolomics analyses presented in *Liver-like glycogen metabolism supports glycolysis in naked mole-rat heart during ischemia*.

-The analyses include LC-MS metabolomics data from mouse and naked mole-rat tissues following ischemia, as well as neonatal mouse samples.

 ## Analyses

 The repository contains the code used for the following analyses: